acharabin/Airbnb-Calendar-Analytics/README.md

 # Airbnb-Calendar-Analytics

-Product analytics hackathon using an Inside Airbnb calendar and listing dataset:
+Product analytics hackathon using a modified version of the Bayarea calendar and listing dataset from Inside Airbnb.

 Please answer the following questions with Python:
 1. Please review the integrity of the data.
 Do you notice any data anomalies?
 If so, please